Biodiversity of Kosovo: Fauna

 The fauna is influenced by the geographical position and conditions of the country, which suit several rare animals.
 The fields and hilly areas are home to boars, deers, rabbits, ravens, magpies, starlings, field sparrows, woodpeckers and turtle doves.
 In the mountainous regions there are field partridges, quails, pheasants, squirrels, storks, and many numerous species of eagles, vultures, hawks and others.
 The rare animals include the brown bear, wolves, roe deer, lynx, wild and forest hen grouse.
 Bears are mainly found in the Shar Mountains as well as in the Albanian Alps.

 The high mountains in Kosovo make it ideal for many animals to live in.
 In the rivers and lakes there are salmon, trout, scuba, eel, gudgeon, catfish, carp, torpedo and small herring.
 The southern part, especially the Dragashi municipality has its own dog breed called the Qeni i Sharrit which is kept by the majority of people living in the country, Western part of North Macedonia and Albania.

 The fauna of Kosovo is composed of a wide range of species due to its relief, ecological factors and geographic location.
-The forests with the greatest varieties are the ones located in the Shar Mountains, Prokletije, Kopaonik and Mokna.
+The forests with the greatest varieties are the ones located in the Shar Mountains, Accursed Mountains, Kopaonik and Mokna.
 There are a total of eleven natural reserves throughout Kosovo and they are home to species such as: